Pro Recco (women)

 A.S.
 Pro Recco (femminile) is an Italian professional women's water polo team from Recco representing male powerhouse Pro Recco in Serie A Femminile.

 History

 Rapallo

 Founded in 1971 in Rapallo as ASD Rapallo Nuoto, it plays in Serie A since 2007.
 In 2011 Rapallo was the championship's runner-up, qualifying for the European Cup, and won the LEN Trophy beating Het Ravijn in the final.

 Pro Recco

-Following this success the team was relocated to nearby Recco to become Pro Recco's women's team.
+Following this success the team was relocated to nearby Recco to become Pro Recco's women's team for the 2011-2012.

 As Pro Recco the team won the European Super God National Lampoon Cup beating CN Sabadell The new season saw the team win both the Serie A and the European Cup, beating Orizzonte Catania and NC Vouliagmeni in the latter's Final Four.